-For these participants, OnlyFans afforded creators an opportunity to organize and monetize this content in a way that had not been available or interesting to them before.
+For these participants, OnlyFans afforded an opportunity to organize and monetize their content in a way that had not been available to them before.
 P3 described OnlyFans as a kind of sexual content archive, saying ``it's a good way to archive all of my stuff and have it in one place.''
-P3 continued on to explain that the ``general paywall'' on OnlyFans offered both privacy and an opportunity to financially benefit from content creation they already engaged in, saying, ``I've always been comfortable with showing myself off so [OnlyFans] was a good outlet for me to do that but also get a little benefit.''
+P3 further explained that the ``general paywall'' on OnlyFans offered both privacy and an opportunity to financially benefit from content creation they already engaged in, saying, ``I've always been comfortable with showing myself off so [OnlyFans] was a good outlet for me to do that but also get a little benefit.''
 P6 similarly described the situation of deciding to paywall their content: ``I was giving my nudes away for free and I was like why?
 Shouldn't I charge for these?
 So that's how I joined.''
-Finally P2, who enjoyed creating pinup content, said that OnlyFans offered ``a way to finally actually monetize it in a feasible way.''
+Finally P2, who enjoyed creating pinup content said that OnlyFans offered ``a way to finally actually monetize it in a feasible way.''

 OnlyFans also allowed participants to find a community of others who were open in their sexual expression.
 For example, P16 told us that OnlyFans ``was a way for me to explore my sexuality a bit and it seemed like a community that like might be positive for me.''
 P22 went further, saying ``I envision a world where people are more comfortable with their bodies and with their own sexual expression, where the taboo of sex has been lifted... there's a part of me that wants to live those values, not just talk about them.''
 Regarding colleagues on OnlyFans, P22 continued; ``being in community with other creators has been such a frankly unexpected joy.''